 |Backwards Compatibility||Almost all top 100 PS4 titles (ranked by play time) at launch, with expanded backwards compatibility coverage over time||Xbox, Xbox 360, Xbox One

 Although the specs can be seen as similar to the Xbox Series X, some are arguing that the Xbox has the upper hand over the PS5 as of now.
-However, we don't know if there are going to be any releases of “Pro” versions of the consoles like we have seen in the past.

 One of the key hardware components being used for the PS5 is the custom made SSD.
 During the deep dive, host and Sony designer Mark Cerny shared details about the new SSD.
 Cerny stated that the SSD will be more like having extra RAM inside the PS5.